Violin Sonata No. 2 (Brahms): Commentary

 By giving the work the formal title of "Sonata for Piano and Violin", rather than the more usual "Sonata for Violin and Piano", Brahms indicated the piano part was just as important as the violin part.
 In keeping with this, he allowed the piano to announce the opening theme.
-The first three notes of the first movement are very similar in both melody and harmony to the first three notes of "Walther's Prize Song" (Morgendlich leuchtend im rosigen Schein) from Richard Wagner's opera Die Meistersinger von Nürnberg.
+The first three notes of the first movement are very similar in both melody and harmony to the first three notes of "Walther's Prize Song" (Morgenlich leuchtend im rosigen Schein) from Richard Wagner's opera Die Meistersinger von Nürnberg.
 Although they were musical rivals, Brahms was a great admirer of Wagner's music, but whether this was a deliberate quotation on Brahms's part is open to speculation.
 Nevertheless, the sonata has often been subtitled the "Meistersinger" Sonata.
 It is also sometimes called the "Thun" Sonata from the place of its creation.

 Motifs from three of the songs Brahms wrote that summer with Hermine Spies's voice in mind appear fleetingly in the sonata: "Wie Melodien zieht es mir leise durch den Sinn", Op.
 105/1 ("Like melodies it steals softly through my mind"; words by Klaus Groth) makes an appearance in the second subject of the first movement.
 "Immer leiser wird mein Schlummer", Op.
 105/2 ("Ever gentle is my slumber"; words by Hermann Lingg) and "Auf dem Kirchhofe", Op.
 105/4 (words by Detlev von Liliencron) are quoted in the final movement.
 The song "Komm bald", Op.
 97/5 ("Come soon"; words by Groth) is also said have provided thematic inspiration for the sonata.

 An outstanding quotation of Brahms' own music can also be found at bar 89 in the last movement.
 Lied Meine liebe ist grün (Op.
 63 no 5, poem by Felix Schumann, son of Robert and Clara, died in 1879) provides the dramatic portion of its melody corresponding to die glänzt wohl herab auf den Fliederbusch lyrics ('which gleams down on the lilac bush').